 Lighting time in poor conditions (measured) | 1.81 hr. |

-Popular at the home improvement chain Lowe's, the Harbor Breeze 4-Pack 5-Lumen Black Solar Integrated LED Outdoor Path Light Kit (3500 K) is a budget-friendly set that’s a convenient option for those looking to switch up the atmosphere of their yard.
+Popular at Lowe's, the Harbor Breeze 4-Pack 5-Lumen Black Solar Integrated LED Outdoor Path Light Kit (3500 K) is a budget-friendly set that’s a convenient option for those who want to add some atmosphere to their yard.
 When we measured the brightness, illumination around the feet measured a peak of 0.45 lux, while a maximum of 0.08 lux was recorded at the hand level.
-Both levels are pretty dim, making them unsuitable for brightening up the surroundings.
-Even if you're installing them for the sake of ambiance, a single light might not cut it.
+Both levels are pretty dim, making them unsuitable for brightening surrounding areas.
+Even if you install them for a bit of ambiance, a single light might not be enough.

 Charged in the bright sunlight of a clear summer day, these lights stayed on for an impressive 20 hours and 10 minutes.
 That's more than enough to last for two nights.
 However, when charged in poor weather, they only lasted for one hour and 49 minutes.
-They won't charge sufficiently in cloudy weather conditions, so if you want them to stay lit all night, make sure they get plenty of direct sunlight.
+They won't charge sufficiently in cloudy weather conditions, so if you want them to stay lit all night, you'll need plenty of direct sunlight.

 Both the lighting cover and frame are made of plastic, so they're not particularly weather-resistant.
 However, in our waterproofing tests, they lit up without any issues even when sprayed with water, so there’s not much risk of them failing in light rain.
 There are no setup options other than ground installation, and you can't modify the light's brightness or color, so it's not the best choice if you're looking to personalize your lighting setup.